 winding road for a few kilometers, and then turn right at Stewart Road.

-Stay on this road and it will naturally turn into Dolphin Drive, and then very shortly ( a few minutes), look for the road "Oak Leaf" on your left (the water side of the road).
+Stay on this road and it will naturally turn into Dolphin Drive, and then very shortly (a few minutes), look for the road "Oak Leaf" on your left (the water side of the road).
 Having turned there, it leads you to a good sized parking lot.

 Follow the main trail, and you will see, both on your left and right, excellent beach access to the dive site.
 You can also keep following the trail straight out to the point, where you will find a small beach, which again, offers excellent access.
+A caveat here, the beach on your left (west), is generally poor access unless the tide is fairly high, and there are no high winds coming from the Northwest.

 Enjoy and be safe, cheers!